alarm-redist/fifty-states/analyses/NJ_cd_2020/doc_NJ_cd_2020.md

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%.
+We use a pseudo-county constraint described below which attempts to mimic the norms in New Jersey of generally preserving county and municipal boundaries.

 ## Data Sources
 Data for New Jersey comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).